top of page

 CEO

-He holds a Ph.D. from the Technical University of Denmark, and an Industrial Scientist Degree from the Danish Academy of Technical Sciences.
+Steen holds a Ph.D. from the Technical University of Denmark and an Industrial Scientist Degree from the Danish Academy of Technical Sciences.

 ANDREAS TOFT SØRENSEN